How to get more followers on Instagram organically

 If you’re into photography, fashion, or visual arts, there’s a good chance that Instagram is your social media platform of choice.
 But trying to gain new followers may feel like trying to find friends on a deserted island.

 Growing your Instagram following takes more than beautiful photos to make it happen.
-Here are some strategies for attracting your first 1,000 Instagram followers.
+Here are some strategies how to get more followers on Instagram.

 It should go without saying that to grow your Instagram following, you’ll have to post quality content on a regular basis.
 Consistent posting can mean three times a day or every three days, just make sure that you don’t disappear and leave your followers hanging.